Faculty

 Organic

 The Picazo group is interested in transition metal catalysis, selective catalysis, and synthesis.
-With a special focus on base metal catalysts, we aim to solve long-standing challenges in catalysis involving some of the rarest metals in our crust and to develop reactions unique to the catalysts of interest.
+With a special focus on base metal catalysts, we aim to solve long-standing challenges in synthesis.
 Lastly, we aim to use the newly developed reactions to synthesize molecules of interest.

 G. K. Surya Prakash

-Professor and George A. and Judith A. Olah Nobel Laureate Chair in Hydrocarbon Chemistry
+Distinguished Professor of Chemistry and Chemical Engineering and Materials Science – George A. and Judith A. Olah Nobel Laureate Chair in Hydrocarbon Chemistry

 Organic